AT Thru-Hike: Focus On Physical & Mental Preparation

 Building a Physical Training Program

-It’s important to focus on training the specific muscles during a thru-hike.
+It’s crucial to focus on training the specific muscles during a thru-hike .
 These include your leg, core, and arm muscles, as you will use these three more frequently than you may initially assume.

 You can train these muscles without weights or machines by doing squats, lunges, sit-ups, pull-ups, and push-ups.
 In addition to strength training, you should also focus on cardio training to increase your overall fitness level.